mikes802/Marketing-Analytics-Case-Study/Script Check.md

 |-------------|---------------|--------------|--------------------------|-------------|
 | 284         | Action        | 4            | 2006-02-14T15:16:03.000Z | 1           |
 | 284         | Foreign       | 4            | 2006-02-14T15:16:03.000Z | 2           |

-### Rank Takeaway
-This was a big lesson for me.
-I learned a lot about these different window functions and the importance of the `ORDER BY` clause within them.

 ## [PERCENTILE RANK AND CUMULATIVE DISTRIBUTION](#table-of-contents)